-The basis for calculating aid is a CO_2 emission factor of 0.76 tonnes of CO_2 per megawatt-hour of electricity, which is the same for all German undertakings.
-When no CO_2 costs are incurred in connection with the electricity consumed, no aid will be granted.
+The basis for calculating aid is a $\mathrm{CO}2$ emission factor of 0.76 tonnes of $\mathrm{CO}2$ per megawatt-hour of electricity, which is the same for all German undertakings.
+When no $\mathrm{CO}2$ costs are incurred in connection with the electricity consumed, no aid will be granted.
 This is the case, for example, when undertakings generate their own electricity from installations not subject to emissions trading.
 Figure 4 shows the share distribution of individual electricity sources in the total electricity consumption of the installations for which electricity price compensation has been granted.
-Overall, 1.2 percent of total electricity consumption is not eligible for state aid because no relevant connected CO_2 costs have been incurred.
-About 28 percent of electricity consumed is generated in the undertakings' own installations subject to emissions trading that have received aid.
-Approximately 71 percent of electricity consumption is electricity eligible for aid generated by other undertakings.
-According to the applicants, CO_2 costs in the electricity supply contract were explicitly identified for only a small part (3 percent) of the third-party purchased electricity eligible for aid.
-For a large part, the CO_2 costs associated with eligible electricity purchased by third-parties (85 percent), was certified using electricity labelling according to Section 42 of the German Energy Industry Act13.
-In addition, around 14 percent of the third-party purchased eligible electricity stems directly from an electricity exchange, which means that the stock exchange price that usually contains CO_2 costs had already been paid.
+Overall, about one percent of total electricity consumption is not eligible for state aid because no relevant connected $\mathrm{CO}2$ costs have been incurred.
+About 27 percent of electricity consumed is generated in the undertakings' own installations subject to emissions trading that have received aid.
+Approximately 72 percent of electricity consumption is electricity eligible for aid generated by other undertakings.
+According to the applicants, $\mathrm{CO}2$ costs in the electricity supply contract were explicitly identified for only a small part (5 percent) of the third-party purchased electricity eligible for aid.
+For a large part, the $\mathrm{CO}2$ costs associated with eligible electricity purchased by third parties (79 percent), was certified using electricity labelling according to Section 42 of the German Energy Industry Act.
+In addition, around 14 percent of the third-party purchased eligible electricity stems directly from an electricity exchange, which means that the stock exchange price that usually contains $\mathrm{CO}2$ costs had already been paid.

-Figure 4: Source of electricity in 2017
+Figure 4: Source of electricity in 2018

-Depending on the industry, the share of in-house-generated electricity in the total electricity consumption varies quite significantly.
-The clothing industry only purchases electricity from other undertakings.
-Hardly any electricity is produced in the non-ferrous metal industry: only three percent of eligible electricity consumption is generated in-house.
-At 26 percent, the share of in-house generation in the paper industry is about a quarter of the eligible electricity consumption.
-In the iron and steel industry, in-house-generation makes up 44 percent of eligible electricity consumption.
+Depending on the industry, the share of in-house-generated electricity in the total electricity consumption varies quite significantly (cf. Figure 5).
+The clothing industry only purchases electricity from other undertakings (hardly visible in Figure 5 due to the small volume).
+Hardly any electricity is produced in the non-ferrous metal industry either: only three percent of eligible electricity consumption is generated in-house.
+The share of in-house generation in the paper industry is about a quarter (25 percent) of the eligible electricity consumption.
+In the iron and steel industry, in-house-generation makes up 40 percent of eligible electricity consumption.
 The in-house generated share in the chemical industry is about 30 percent.

-13 This means that it is not exclusively CO_2 -free electricity (nuclear power or renewable energy), but part of the electricity supplied stems from fossil fuels.
+This means that it is not exclusively $CO_2$ -free electricity (nuclear power or renewable energy), but part of the electricity supplied stems from fossil fuels.
 In this case, the electricity supplied within such an energy supply contract is fully eligible for aid.

-Figure 5: Source of electricity in 2017 of eligible electricity consumption by industry
+Figure 5: Source of electricity in 2018 of eligible electricity consumption by industry